 I haven’t seen them almost; it’s brilliant.

 Lee: The industry we recruit for, the tech world, when you’re speaking to candidates, and they’ll say things like, “Oh, what’s the culture at this business?”
-I used to say things like, “Oh, it’s brilliant because they’ve got a Fussball table, because they’ve got beanbags.”
-And actually when I think about our culture, it’s not about the furniture you’ve got.
-It’s just about the people that are there and how you deal with those people, how you interact with those people and also that is internally with your employees but also externally with your customers.
+I used to say things like, “Oh, it’s brilliant because they’ve got a Fussball table because they’ve got beanbags.”
+And actually, when I think about our culture, it’s not about the furniture you’ve got.
+It’s just about the people that are there and how you deal with those people, how you interact with those people and also that is internal with your employees but also externally with your customers.

 Sharon: I think they’re often hygiene factors aren’t they?
 They’re that comfort factors and yet a building and a pool table and a table tennis table, they don’t make a business and a culture.
 It’s the people in it and as you say, Theresa, the kind of values of what’s important to those people, how those people gel together with those common values and what’s important to them.
 That’s what makes a culture.
 That’s what I think you described, Theresa, with having two new people come in and seeing how that’s worked.
 That’s your litmus test.
 I guess that what you’ve created is absolutely… The team are almost living and breathing that culture, and so I imagine you and Lee can sit on the sidelines.
 And you can see it’s just working now without you…